sdcnku/micropython/docs/library/omv.image.rst

    Not supported on compressed images or bayer images.

+   This method is not available on the OpenMV Cam M4.

 .. method:: median(size, [percentile=0.5, [threshold=False, [offset=0, [invert=False, [mask=None]]]]])

    Runs the median filter on the image.
 The median filter is the best filter